v-morello/pyne2001/README.md

 - Input files are now all placed in `/bin`.
 Removed `/input` directory.

 - Removed `run_NE2001.pl`

-- FORTRAN code is now compiled with ```-ffpe-summary=none```, which suppresses messages related to floating point warnings.
-This makes parsing the output with python easier. (`Makefile`)

 - Changed compiler from f77 to gfortran (`Makefile`)